Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/identity-api-reference.md

 public static void setAdvertisingIdentifier(final String advertisingIdentifier);
 ```

-* *advertisingIdentifier* is a string that provides developers with a simple, standard system to track the Ads through their apps
+* *advertisingIdentifier* is a string that provides developers with a simple, standard system to track the Ads through their apps.

 ##### Example